tristongrayston/tristongrayston.github.io/index.md

 I think curious people are the best people.

-I am open to recieving criticism on any of the projects I've posted about in my blog, please do feel free to harp me via email or whatever.
+I am open to recieving criticism on any of the projects I've posted about in what I'm calling [my blog](https://tristongrayston.github.io/blog/), please do feel free to harp me via email or whatever.

 I’m also currently the president of UVicAI.
 [Check it out!](https://uvicai.ca)